 The AGC Education and Research Foundation gives two prestigious awards annually, one to an educator who exemplifies excellence in the field of construction education, and the other to a senior-level student who submits the winning essay in the James L. Allhands Essay Competition.

-AGC would like to congratulate the 2017 Outstanding Educator Philip Barlow from California Polytechnic State University as well as the James L. Allhands Essay winner, Tyler Parker from Montana State University.
+AGC would like to congratulate the 2018 Outstanding Educator Alan Bond from California State University, Chico as well as the James L. Allhands Essay winner, Holly Denfeld from the Milwaukee School of Engineering.

 Outstanding Educator Award